the-bionic/formal/README.md

 ### Usage with React Native

-For usage with React Web, refer to [@kevinwolf/formal-native](./packages/formal-native) README.
+For usage with React Native, refer to [@kevinwolf/formal-native](./packages/formal-native) README.

 <!-- END usage -->